Faculty and Staff

 School of Music Room 319

 Dr. Barnes is professor of Music Education and Director of the USC String Project.
-She received her BM and MM from the University of Michigan and her PhD in 1998 from the Ohio State University.
+She received her BM and MM from the University of Michigan and her PhD from the Ohio State University.

 Dr. Barnes research interests include community and school orchestra programs and access to music education for under-served youth.
 She is a co-author of Measures of Success for String Orchestra (published by The FJH Music Company).

 Dr. Barnes has served on the national board of the American String Teachers Association

 and the editorial boards of the Journal of Music Teacher Education.
 She is currently on the editorial board of the String Research Journal and the board of the National String Project Consortium.

 Dr. Barnes continues to teach and conduct student-aged musicians as part of her role as Director of the USC String Project.
 In addition, she has conducted All-State Orchestras in Florida, Georgia, Michigan and South Carolina.

 Selected Research Articles

 Barnes, G.V., DeFreitas, A. & Grego, J. (in press) Parental Involvement and Home Environment in Music: Current and Former Students from Selected Community Music Programs in Brazil and the United States.
 International Journal of Music Education.